Mehul238/celebrity_classification-/README.md

 # How to create Data set for this model

-Create two folder for this data named  test  and   train and in each folder there are three sub folder named with celebrity you pant or predict
+Create two folder for this data named  test  and   train and in each folder there are three sub folder named with celebrity you want to predict
 # train folder-
 contain three folder named with varun , deepika and Amitab